anilburakbilsel/Java-Inheritance/README.md

 subclass definition.

+### More on Constructors
+Recall that the subclass inherits all the variables and methods from its superclasses.
+Nonetheless, the subclass does not inherit the constructors of its superclasses.
+Each class in Java defines its own constructors.
+In the body of a constructor, you can use super(args) to invoke a constructor of its immediate superclass.
+Note that super(args), if it is used, must be the first statement in the subclass' constructor.
+If it is not used in the constructor, Java compiler automatically insert a super() statement to invoke the no-arg constructor of its immediate superclass.
+This follows the fact that the parent must be born before the child can be born.
+You need to properly construct the superclasses before you can construct the subclass.

+All in all, we have to remember that each class in Java should define its own constructor(s).

 ### Tools

  You can use any text editors for this project (I would recommend you to use an IDE).
 I am using IntelliJ which is a